 The word is very expressive.
 It signifies that all of their minds, affections, desires, and wishes were concentrated in one object.
 Every man having the same end in view and having but one desire.
 They had one prayer to God, and every heart uttered it.
 There was no person uninterested, none unconcerned, none lukewarm.
 All were in earnest.
 And the Spirit of God was sent to meet their united faith and prayer.

 Can you see what began to happen whenever they were that way?
 Boom!
 Things began to happen.
 Power to do the work of God.
 But brethren, so much of it depended upon the fact that each person was willingly giving of himself.
 He was not coerced into it, not forced into it by a leader whipping him with a whip or threatening.
-They gave themselves because they believed in the leader, in the authority, and in His doctrine.
+They gave themselves because they believed in the leader, in His authority, and in His doctrine.
 And that leader was not Peter, that leader was not James.
 It was Jesus Christ.
 But, they recognized that these leaders were also in harmony with the same thing they were in harmony with.

 What I am aiming at in this sermon is that I hope that you will understand that unity of the church of God is your problem.
 It is not that you need to unify anybody else, but that you need to unify yourself to God first of all!
 And then to each other in this little group; and it begins to spread out like a ripple.
 The weight of this is on your shoulders.
 The weight that falls on the shoulders of the ministry is to encourage you, exhort you, teach you so that you have the tools and the means to communicate with God through His Spirit, to do your part in it.
 But if you are depending upon us, you are depending upon frail men.
 Your faith is in the wrong thing.
 It needs to first go directly to God.

 This was undoubtedly one of the high water marks for unity in the history of the church because it was not very far down the road of time that cracks began to appear.
-We find in Acts 6 that a murmuring arose because the Hellenistic Jews felt that the Orthodox Jews were receiving better treatment (people’s feelings getting involved here), and there also may have been a fact involved in this as well.
+We find in Acts 6 that a murmuring arose because the Hellenistic Jews felt that the Orthodox Jews' widows were receiving better treatment (people’s feelings getting involved here), and there also may have been a fact involved in this as well.
 But that seems to have been settled fairly quickly and not a great deal of disagreement arose subsequent to that.

 However, a more serious problem followed—much more serious.
 We find that this serious problem began after God led Peter to visit the house of Cornelius, a Gentile, to baptize them and also to eat with them.